-Number of isolate =8
+Number of isolates =8

-Antibiotics resistance profile of Surface-adhering S. aureus isolated from Periplaneta americana (cockroaches) revealed 9.7, 16.1, 28.6 and 32.2% susceptibility of the isolate to ampicillin, trimethoprim-sulfamethoxazole, penicillin G and tetracycline as presented in Table 9.
+Antibiotics resistance profile of Surface-adhering S. aureus isolated from P. americana revealed 9.7, 16.1, 28.6 and 32.2% susceptibility of the isolate to ampicillin, trimethoprim-sulfamethoxazole, penicillin G and tetracycline as presented in Table 9.

 Table 9: Antibiotics resistance profile of Surface-adhering S. aureus isolated from Periplaneta americana (cockroaches)